Call 855-750-SOLD

 PCS orders mid-divorce

-Active-duty spouse gets PCS orders before the divorce is finalized.
-The home sale needs to happen on the orders timeline, but the divorce decree is not yet in place to specify how proceeds get distributed.
+An active-duty spouse gets PCS orders before the divorce is finalized.
+The home sale needs to occur within the order's timeline, but the divorce decree has not yet been entered to specify how the proceeds are distributed.

-How we structure this: your divorce attorneys document an interim agreement covering how the proceeds will be held until the decree is final (typically the title company holds funds in escrow per a written stipulation).
+How we structure this: your divorce attorneys document an interim agreement covering how the proceeds will be held until the decree is final (typically, the title company holds funds in escrow per a written stipulation).
 We coordinate the sale on the PCS timeline.
 The escrow holds the proceeds until your attorneys provide final distribution instructions per the decree.
-We do not improvise on legal documents; we run the sale per what your attorneys document.
+We do not improvise on legal documents; we run the sale per your attorneys' documentation.

 Three paths when divorce and PCS collide